Polish Committee of National Liberation: Membership

 Among the members of the PKWN were politicians of various communist and leftist parties accepted by Stalin.
 Its chairman was Edward Osóbka-Morawski of the Polish Socialist Party (PPS).
 His deputies were Wanda Wasilewska and Andrzej Witos of the Union of Polish Patriots (ZPP); Witos was a younger brother of Wincenty Witos, a notable pre-war politician.
 Andrzej Witos was later replaced by Stanisław Janusz.
 The fifteen members included those from the KRN and the ZPP.
 Officially, three were from the Polish Socialist Workers' Party (RPPS, a left-wing PPS faction), four represented the agrarian People's Party (SL), one the Democratic Party (SD), five the Polish Workers' Party (PPR) and two were unaffiliated.
 Stanisław Radkiewicz was responsible for the security department and Michał Rola-Żymierski for the defense department.
 The Soviet side was represented by Nikolai Bulganin, whose role was to provide support for the PKWN's administration and security apparatus, and who was charged with destruction of political and military groupings representing the Polish government-in-exile.
 The PKWN presented itself as a broad leftist and democratic coalition, but the major Polish political parties were not officially represented.
 According to historian Norman Davies, most of the key positions in the PKWN were given to people who were essentially Soviet employees and not PPR members.
-Security, propaganda and military affairs departments were controlled by communists.
+Communists were in charge of the departments of military affairs, security, and propaganda.

 Policies

-The PKWN Manifesto promised radical agrarian reforms, expansion of Polish territory to the west at the expense of Germany, and adherence to the 1921 March Constitution of Poland.
-It called the Polish government-in-exile an usurper and the 1935 April Constitution of Poland fascist.
+The PKWN Manifesto promised radical agrarian reforms, westward expansion of Polish territory at the expense of Germany, and adherence to the 1921 March Constitution of Poland.
+It accused the Polish government-in-exile of being a "usurper" and called the 1935 April Constitution of Poland "fascist".
 At the outset, Polish communists had marginal support among the Polish population and the new regime was completely dependent on Moscow.
-The committee's early decrees authorized the NKVD's control over the Red Army's 'rear areas' (in practice all of Poland) and announced a restoration of the Polish Army under Soviet leadership.
+The committee's early decrees granted the Soviet secret police (the NKVD) authority over the Red Army's "rear areas" (which effectively meant all of Poland) and proclaimed the creation of a Polish Army under Soviet leadership.

 The PKWN used a combination of repressive and co-optive measures.
-It appealed to patriotic sentiment, sponsored cultural activities, and implemented a popular and long-overdue land reform.
-No revolutionary changes were introduced beyond the land reform.
-The new Polish army, largely staffed with Soviet officers (most of the Polish officer corps present in the east was eliminated in the Katyn massacre or left the Soviet Union with Anders' Army), retained the appearance of a national army and participated in the Soviet offensive all the way to Berlin.
+It appealed to patriotic sentiment, supported cultural events, and implemented a popular and long-overdue land reform.
+The newly recreated Polish army, largely staffed with Soviet officers (most of the Polish officer corps present in the east was eliminated in the Katyn massacre or left the Soviet Union with Anders' Army), kept the appearance of a national army and participated in the Soviet offensive all the way to Berlin.

 At the end of December 1944, the PKWN was reconstituted as the Provisional Government of the Republic of Poland (RTRP), which was formally recognized by the Soviet Union in January 1945.
 The government-in-exile retained for the time being the recognition of the United States and the United Kingdom, but in reality the Western powers no longer considered it relevant as an international settlement on the issue of Poland's government was sought.